-The confusion begins with the very fact that the name, Chamaecyparis does not break down neatly to "false cypress."
-Rather, Chamaecyparis translates literally to "ground cypress" (the Greek, chamai meaning "on the ground").
-This, despite the fact that some species in the genus, far from "hugging the ground," grow up to be tall trees.
+The confusion around false cypress begins with the fact that the name, Chamaecyparis does not translate neatly to "false cypress" but rather to "ground cypress" (the Greek, chamai meaning "on the ground").
+This, despite the fact that some species in the genus, far from hugging the ground, grow up to be tall trees.

 Although not true cypresses, the trees and shrubs in the false cypress genus belong to the cypress family.
 Other genera in this family include the true cypresses, along with the junipers and the arborvitae.